 That aside, the reviews are positive with them liking the console, the workouts available and the quality of the ride they get from the bike.

-When I checked the best deal for the bike was at Amazon where it qualified for free shipping and prime.
+When I checked at Amazon it qualified for free shipping and prime.

 You do get a lot of with this bike and it is a little like having your own instructor when you ride it.
 The way you can customize the workouts to suit your requirements makes it so anyone can use it from beginner to serious spinners.